Homemade Lemon Curd Recipe

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-I finally made my first batch a few weeks back, but it was gone way before I could write about it.
+I made the first batch of lemon curd a few weeks back, but it was gone way before I could write about it.
 We pretty much ate that batch straight from the jar.
+It was that good!

 Over the weekend, I made a triple batch to ensure that I had enough for us to “sample” (eat straight from the jar) and still have plenty for all the recipes I have in mind.
-(Good thing I did, because that jar was full before I took these pictures!)
+(It’s a good thing I did because that jar was full before I took these pictures!)

 Ingredients in Lemon Curd